LeaVerou/lea.verou.me/blog/2023/minimalist-affordances/index.md

 You just have to learn it.
 Heck, there’s nothing even indicating whether a symbol produces sound or not!
-Demanding a lot of [knowledge in the head](https://medium.com/@matthewraychiang/doet-knowledge-in-the-head-and-in-the-world-64f901627eb3) is not a problem in itself; it’s a common tradeoff when efficiency is higher priority than learnability.
+Demanding a lot of [knowledge in the head](https://medium.com/@matthewraychiang/doet-knowledge-in-the-head-and-in-the-world-64f901627eb3) is not a problem in itself; it’s a common tradeoff when efficiency is a higher priority than learnability.
 E.g. the alphabet is also a set of arbitrary symbols we need to learn to be able to form words.
 But even the best tradeoff is worse than none, aka having your cake and eating it too beats both options.
 Was a tradeoff really necessary here?